 Reduce how often you mow the lawn and let the grass grow for a while to create a wild patch.
 Small creatures will love this haven in your garden!
 Wildflowers already in your lawn will grab their opportunity to bloom and the long grass will create a much-needed environment for insects.

 Did you know that you can help keep bugs off your plants by encouraging them to live in your garden?

 When you create a habitat for bugs and insects, you also increase the survival rate of their predators who will be attracted to your garden.
 During the spring and summer months, these predators are essential for removing bugs from your plants.

 - Gather fallen leaves to make leafmould, an excellent soil conditioner.

 - Use branches from cutting back trees and bushes as supports for other plants later in the year.

-- If you have cut the grass, don’t put it straight into your green bin to store; it will make the bin very heavy and start to smell as it rots.
+- If you have to cut the grass, don’t put it straight into your green bin.
+Fresh grass will make the bin very heavy and start to smell as it rots.
 If you can, spread it out over a small area for a few days to dry out before you put it in the bin.

 You can buy a green waste bin from Bristol City Council and subscribe to the council’s collection service to have your garden waste collected every two weeks.